jhyderjhyder/idn-admin-console/README.md

 > This application is not developed, maintained or supported by SailPoint.
 It is built and based on a community effort.

-This tool is build to help with
+This tool is build to help the community to manage SailPoint IdentityNow (IDN).

 ## Release